-Your core is engaged when the abdominal muscle groups are braced together and working with the muscles that are connected to your spine to stabilise the torso.
+Your core is engaged when the abdominal muscles are braced together and working with other muscle groups that are connected to your spine to stabilise the torso.
 When you know how to engage your core correctly, you will be able to stiffen your torso to support your spine whilst it bends and twists.

 Choose safe exercises and execute them the right way.

 If you sit for long, day in, day out, your core muscles may become “lazy”.
 So they don’t “turn on” when you exercise.
 Sometimes it’s enough to activate them consciously.
 After a couple of sessions, they’ll start to fire with minimal effort.
 So, be aware of your core muscles and try to engage them intentionally.

 As a general rule of thumb, exercises with neutral spine positions are safer.
 Limit the number of rotation and flexion repetitions.
 As your muscles get tired you are more likely to switch to incorrect positions.